oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 separately before the plugin can be used, see :ref:`ocitokenmodules`.

 The ``oci_tokens`` plugin defines and registers a :ref:`parameter hook
-<registerparamshook>` function which uses the connetion parameter
+<registerparamshook>` function which uses the connection parameter
 ``extra_auth_params`` passed to :meth:`oracledb.connect()`,
 :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or
 :meth:`oracledb.create_pool_async()`.
 Using this parameter's values, the hook